johnwroge/Cozy_Threads/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Images

+Images were acquired from Pixabay and Pexels.

 ## Requirements

 E-commerce app